George Gurnett

 George Gurnett (c.
 1792 – November 17, 1861) was a Canadian journalist and city of Toronto politician.
 He was also a member of the Orange Order in Canada.

 Born in Sussex, England, he emigrated in the 1820s to Virginia.
-He later moved to Ancaster in Upper Canada, where he founded his first local paper, The Gore Gazette, and finally to York in 1829, where he founded the Tory paper The Courier of Upper Canada.
+Gurnett later moved to Ancaster in Upper Canada, where he founded his first local paper, The Gore Gazette, and finally to York in 1829, where he founded the Tory paper The Courier of Upper Canada.
 He sold The Courier in 1837.

 When York was incorporated in May 1834 as the city of Toronto, Gurnett was elected to the city council as the representative for St. George's Ward.
 During his 17 years on the city council he served as mayor four times, in 1837, 1848, 1849, and 1850.
 Due to his long service on council and his years as mayor he is often considered to be one of the founders of the city of Toronto.